sanattaori/Titanic/docs/index.rst

-..
-Titanic-DS documentation master file, created by sphinx-quickstart.
+.. titanic documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Titanic-DS documentation!
+titanic documentation!
 ==============================================

 Contents: